HELENA AND AURORA RANGE (BUNGALBIN)

 Legal voluntary agreements between native title groups and others can be negotiated and developed in regard to the use of land and waters.
 They are referred to as Indigenous Land Use Agreements (ILUAs).
 ILUAs are developed between two parties, the Traditional Owners and other land-use 'owners' (e.g. the State government or mining companies) and are submitted to be accepted for registration by the National Native Title Tribunal (NNTT).

-Where the ILUA covers the area of a proposed national park - the agreement is negotiated between the Department of Biodiversity, Conservation and Attractions (DBCA) and the native title group (Traditional Owners) and usually includes agreement to create the national park in their country, joint management of the proposed national park and a Rangers program.
+Where the ILUA covers the area of a proposed national park - the agreement is negotiated between the Department of Biodiversity, Conservation and Attractions (DBCA) and the native title group (Traditional Owners) and usually includes an agreement to create the national park in their country, joint management of the proposed national park and a Rangers program.
 It is the policy of the DBCA that national parks and ILUAs DO NOT extinguish Native Title.

 Where the ILUA covers an area proposed for development, such as mining, it can cover topics such as; native title holders agreeing to a future development, access to an area, compensation, employment and economic opportunities for native title groups, extinguishment of native title, how native title rights coexist with the rights of other people, and cultural heritage. (adapted from NNTT website: see page)